stephenhodgkiss/extract-translation-text-from-php-js/README.md

 ## 4. Making text BOLD

 To have words displayed in BOLD, you can wrap the text with '\*## ' and '##\* ' respectively.
-Note the space character that is needed in bot.
+Note the space character that is needed in both.

 Example: Here is an example of some bold text inside a translation, which will show 'beautiful' in bold: